Conference 2000

 The amazing story of Dunedin's Chinese Garden

-The Banks Memorial Lecture this year focuses on the new Dunedin Chinese Garden.
+The Banks Memorial Lecture this year focused on the new Dunedin Chinese Garden.

 Time: 6.30 pm.